GC-MS analysis

 When the compounds contained in the sample are known and only their concentrations are to be determined, gas chromatography alone is sufficient to obtain the results.
 However, if the composition of the sample is unknown, mass spectrometry is needed to identify the compounds.
 In this case, GC-MS should be used.

 The compounds that are examined must be volatile or semi-volatile for gas chromatography to work.
-The sample matrix must be free of non-volatile substances, or a suitable method must be used to prevent the non-volatile matter from entering the gas chromatograph (HS-GC-MS, SPME-GC-MS, or similar).
+The sample matrix must be free of non-volatile substances, or a suitable method must be used to prevent the non-volatile matter from entering the gas chromatograph (HS-GC-MS, TD-GC-MS, SPME-GC-MS, or similar).

 Liquid chromatography methods (HPLC-MS, HPLC-DAD) can be used to identify non-volatile substances that are not suited for GC-MS analysis.